althonos/moclo/README.rst

 Kit-specific modules and vectors are distributed with the library files, so that each library provides the base parts needed to create an assembly.
 They can be found in the ``moclo.registry`` namespace.
-See also the `registry folder
-<https://github.com/althonos/moclo/tree/master/registry>`_ for a detail of how
-the records were obtained.
+See also the documentation of each ``moclo.registry`` submodule for a detail of how sequences were obtained.
+The embedded sequences are distributed in GenBank format with the source distributions of each plugin.

 About